percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    copying the data files back to their original locations to restore them.
 See :ref:`scripting-xtrabackup`.

+.. option:: --read-buffer-size[=#]

+   Set datafile read buffer size, given value is scaled up to page size.
+Default is 10Mb.

+.. option:: --rebuild-indexes

+   Rebuild secondary indexes in InnoDB tables after applying the log.
+Only has effect with :option:`--prepare`.

+.. option:: --rebuild-threads=#

+   Use this number of threads to rebuild indexes in a compact backup.
+Only has effect with :option:`--prepare` and :option:`--rebuild-indexes`.

 .. option:: --reencrypt-for-server-id=<new_server_id>

    Use this option to start the server instance with different server_id from